WinVector/wrapr/extras/wraprNotations.md

 Take Away
 =========

 `wrapr` supplies some powerful and convenient `R` notations.
+In particular the "mixed case convention" `wrapr::let()` mappings should be very much worth incorporating into your coding practice.
 I hope you can incorporate `wrapr` into your work, and please do check out some of our additional training materials.